Now Hiring! Join Our Team Today

 To reduce condensation on your windows, lower the overall humidity in the home.
 Use the ceiling fans and exhaust fans.
 Don’t keep a collection of plants in a damp room.
 Be diligent about laundry; don’t leave wet clothes around.
 Open windows on a nice day and always close them on rainy days.

 If you can’t keep the humidity levels low, consider buying a dehumidifier.
 These inexpensive units can pull several gallons of water per day, in extreme circumstances.
 These units will also be able to keep water damage restoration costs down as well.

 You fell in love with your charming, historic house because of the architectural details.
 However, over the decades, technology has transformed windows.
 If you choose to keep the old widows, be on the lookout for damage.
 With original double- or triple-pane windows, moisture between the glass is usually caused by a faulty seal.
 In the winter, use storm windows to help reduce condensation on your interior windows.
 This additional exterior layer not only controls humility but also protects from cold wind.
 Until you upgrade to more efficient windows, use the storm windows to reduce your heating bills during the winter.

 Even a small, slow window leak can lead to expensive damage to your home’s structure and your belongings.
 It is imperative to get expert water damage clean up team on-site to assess the damage and begin cleaning up.
-Clean Image Services is a Kittitas County, family-owned cleaning, and restoration company with nearly 20 years of experience.
+Clean Image Services, Inc. is a Kittitas County, family-owned cleaning, and restoration company with nearly 20 years of experience.
 They accept a duty to treat each property and possession with respect when they help people and businesses in Yakima, Washington.